 If you’d rather escape the crowds for a minute, you might want to check out the Brigham Young Historic Park, open from 8:00 a.m. to 9:00 p.m. daily.
 The open-lawn park sits just across the street from the Church Office Building to the east on State Street and North Temple.
 According to Church News, City Creek, which the pioneers used for irrigating crops when they arrived in the Salt Lake Valley, flows through the park.
 In 1995, the park was dedicated by President Gordon B. Hinckley as “a refuge from the rush and hurry of the city … where the weary may sit and rest with the soft music of moving water” and “an oasis for contemplation and reflection.”

 At the library, you can access millions of records, talk to experts, and discover your family history.
 And if it’s your first visit to the library, FamilySearch has some tips on what to keep in mind before you go, including looking at your family tree, creating a FamilySearch account, deciding what areas to focus on, and gathering information about your family.
 Check out these tips and more at FamilySearch.org.

-Visitors can go inside both the Assembly Hall and the Salt Lake Tabernacle will not be open during conference weekend, although tours will not be available.
+Visitors can go inside both the Assembly Hall and the Salt Lake Tabernacle during conference weekend, although tours will not be available.
 Visitors are also welcome to walk the grounds.
 And the architecture of these two buildings is certainly worth taking note of.